 This course is a study of the long-term qualitative behaviour of solutions of systems of differential or difference equations.
 Topics include: non-linear systems, linearization, numerical and graphical methods, equilibria, phase space, stability, bifurcations, strange attractors, and chaos.
 Applications to physics, biology and other sciences are studied.

-Cross-listed with Physics (cf. Physics 472)

-PREREQUISITE: Math 261 and Math 301
+Cross-listed with Physics (cf. Physics 472) PREREQUISITE: Math 261 and Math 301

-Three lecture hours a week

 480 HONOURS PROJECT